Council wary of UTVs on city streets

 It had been a little over two years since Sheri Pratt of Midwest Sports Center and the dealership’s co-owner Josh Harris last addressed the council about the matter.
 At that time, Police Chief Rick Baker expressed his opinion that the use of side by sides on city streets should only be allowed on special occasions, along with his approval and the issuance of a parade permit.

-He also suggested that the city might want to require event sponsors to provide proof of liability insurance before issuing a permit.
-Mayor Larry Forsythe, along with the rest of the council, agreed with the chief and the matter was dropped.
+He also suggested the city consider requiring event sponsors to provide proof of liability insurance before issuing a permit.
+Mayor Larry Forsythe and the rest of the council agreed with the chief and the matter was dropped.

 Two letters